invisible-college/statebus/readme.md

 No server needed!

-Just put the following code into a .html file on your computer, and double-click it to get a working chat:
+Just put the following code into a .html file on your computer, and double-click the file, to open it in your web browser with a `file:///` url, and get a working chat:

 ```coffeescript
 <script type="statebus">                       # Scripts with this tag are interpreted by statebus